Landsberg family: History

-Another prominent representative of the family was Gabrielius Landsbergis-Žemkalnis, an activist in the Lithuanian national revival.
+Another prominent representative of the family was Gabrielius Landsbergis-Žemkalnis, an activist in the Lithuanian National Revival.
 He came from the impoverished part of the family; his father was Wincenty Ananiasz, son of Kazimierz Ignacy and grandson of mentioned earlier Rafał Landsberg.
-The descendants of Gabrielus and his brother Kazimierz were prominent figures in the Lithuanian state.
-Gabrielus' grandson Vytautas Landsbergis was the founder in 1988 of the Lithuanian independence movement Sąjūdis.
+The descendants of Gabrielius and his brother Kazimierz were prominent figures in the Lithuanian state.
+Gabrielius' grandson Vytautas Landsbergis was a leader in 1988 of the Lithuanian independence movement Sąjūdis.